Naereen/slides/2016_07__Python_demo_at_EPFL/slides_reveal.md

 from scipy import ndimage  # module for n-d images import matplotlib.pyplot as plt  # module for plotting

-from scipy import misc  # some toy data are here face = misc.face(gray=True) print(face[0, 0])  # first pixel: 114
+from scipy import misc  # some toy data are in this module face = misc.face(gray=True)
+# Or
+face = plt.imread('face.png')
+# Or
+from skimage.io import imread  # import a function face = imread('face.jpg')

+print(face[0, 0])  # first pixel: 114
-## display the image
+# display the image
 plt.imshow(face, cmap='gray')
 plt.show()
 ```